Adoption Consent

 Eight states have neither a waiting period or revocation period.

-Placing parents should be extremely cautious of pressure to sign consents while still recovering from delivery.
+Placing parents should be extremely cautious if asked to sign consents while still recovering from delivery.

-Placing parents should be extremely cautious of pressure to sign consents while still recovering from delivery.
+Placing parents should be extremely cautious if asked to sign consents while still recovering from delivery.

 12